 Spending 2 days in Koh Tao will also you to spend some time checking out the incredible viewpoints, experiencing nature, and enjoying the beaches.

-Day One Of Your Backpacking Koh Tao Itinerary
+Day 1 Of 2 Days In Koh Tao Itinerary

 Morning- Koh Nang Yuan

 For the perfect introduction to your Koh Tao itinerary, I recommend booking a snorkeling tour around the island.
 This will showcase the best Koh Tao has to offer both above and below the water.
 Though before we get too far ahead of ourselves it’s best to start the day with a delicious breakfast that will have you energized.

 Make your way to Coconut Monkey which is located in the main town in Mae Haad Beach.
 They have an extensive menu that includes vegan and vegetarian options.